 MINTS International Seminary provides affordable and accessible education in theological studies and training in practical ministry skills for Christian leaders around the world.
 We believe that the most effective person to reach others is one who knows the culture, language, and needs of the community because they are part of that community.
 At the latest count, MINTS has 10,000 students in 350 study centers in 76 countries.
-Late theologian Dr. R.C.
-Sproul said that MINTS is the most important seminary on the planet today.

 The MINTS Seminary-in-Prison program follows a similar strategy, educating and training prisoners to reach other prisoners for Christ.
 Additionally, MINTS Seminary-in-Prison degree programs equip prisoners to be able to seek employment in churches and with Christian ministries after their release.